Optimal Execution and Macroscopic Market Making: Almgren-Chriss-Avellaneda-Stoikov Model

 \section{Almgren-Chriss-Avellaneda-Stoikov Model}

-Built upon the previous discussion, a particular example is presented in this section.
-In regard to the liquidity consuming part, we consider a single trader and set the linear temporary impact $\lambda^1(u) = \beta_t \, (u)^2$ as in the second session, for some bounded and positive $\beta \in \mathbb{S}^2$.
-Then, the cash account of trader $(i, \e)$ becomes
+Built upon the previous models, a particular example is presented in this section.
+In regard to the liquidity consuming part, we consider a single trader and set the linear temporary impact $\lambda^1(u) = \beta_t \, |u|^2$ as in the second section, for some bounded and positive $\beta \in \mathbb{S}^2$ that is also bounded away from $0$.
+Then, the cash account of agent $(1, \e)$ becomes

 Because the transaction price comprises the market price and a linear temporary impact term---similar to \cite{almgren2001optimal}, we consider this trader to be of the \textit{`Almgren-Chriss type.'}